| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 mean movements not greater than the openings in the porous coating

+(tenths of millimeters).
 Lower picture shows an

 unstable cementless fixation.
 Movements between an unstable